"“ Chaz’men Williams-Ali was lively as Jazz, a trumpeter”"

 Wall Street Journal, 12 June 2018

-American tenor, Chaz’men Williams-Ali, begins Season 2018/19 at English National Opera, London, for the roles of Robbins and The Crab Man Porgy & Bess in their new co-production with The Metropolitan Opera and Dutch National Opera; following the London performances, he continues to Amsterdam to appear in his roles there.
+Last season he joined English National Opera for the roles of Robbins and The Crab Man Porgy & Bess in their new co-production with The Metropolitan Opera and Dutch National Opera; following the London performances, he travelled to Amsterdam to appear in the roles there.
+He also covered the role of Edgardo Lucia de Lammermoor at ENO and appeared in their staged production of Britten’s War Requiem.

-He returns to the US to take on the role of Lensky (c) Eugene Onegin at Washington National Opera and continues to Fort Worth Opera for revival performances of Robbins/Crab Man in the Glimmerglass Festival Production of Porgy & Bess which he inaugurated last summer.
-At Opera Theatre of St Louis, Chaz’men initiates a principal role in the world premiere Fire Shut up in my Bones by Terence Blanchard, following on from the great success of his previous opera Champion.
+In the US Chaz took on the role of Lensky (c) Eugene Onegin at Washington National Opera and went on to Fort Worth Opera for revival performances of Robbins/Crab Man in the Glimmerglass Festival Production of Porgy & Bess, roles he inaugurated at the festival the previous season.
+At Opera Theatre of St Louis, Chaz’men sang a principal role in the world premiere Fire Shut up in my Bones by Terence Blanchard, following on from the great success of his previous opera Champion.
+He ended the season returning to Glimmerglass Opera to produce and perform in their sell-out Gospel Concerts.

-Recent 2017/18 season highlights include his return to OTSL as a Gaddes Festival Artist in their summer season covering Alfredo La Traviata and took the featured role of Jazz in the rarely heard Regina—the great success of the season--alongside Susan Graham and James Morris.
+Recent highlights include his return to OTSL as a Gaddes Festival Artist in their summer season covering Alfredo La Traviata and taking on the featured role of Jazz in the rarely heard Regina—the great success of the season--alongside Susan Graham and James Morris.
 He returned to Washington DC in April to sing Don Jose Carmen in concert with The Washington Chorus under the baton of Christopher Bell, and he made his Florida Grand Opera debut as Arturo Lucia de Lammermoor.

 This biography is for information only and should not be reproduced.